bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 # JavaScript Tooling

-[WebAssembly][mdn-wasm] was originally developed as a technology for running non-Javascript workloads in the browser at near-native speed.
+[WebAssembly][mdn-wasm] was originally developed as a technology for running non-JavaScript workloads in the browser at near-native speed.

-Javascript WebAssembly component model support is provided primarily by [`jco`](https://github.com/bytecodealliance/jco), a command line tool which provides tooling for building WebAssembly components.
+JavaScript WebAssembly component model support is provided primarily by [`jco`](https://github.com/bytecodealliance/jco), a command line tool which provides tooling for building WebAssembly components.

 [Typescript][ts] can *also* be used, given that it is transpiled to JS first by relevant tooling (`tsc`).